-Last updated: June 14, 2026 at 18:23 UTC.
+Last updated: July 05, 2026 at 16:47 UTC.
 This page refreshes automatically as new developments are verified.

 Project 2025 is the 920-page policy blueprint published by the Heritage Foundation ahead of the second Trump administration.
 This page tracks its implementation in real time and explains, with primary-source citations, what each development means for the Black community.
+Each timeline entry is cross-referenced to the specific page of the blueprint where the action was called for.

 Timeline